Optimizing Augmentation Pipelines for Speed

 (For advice on selecting augmentations that improve model generalization, see the Choosing Augmentations guide.)

-2. 🔥 Fix OpenCV Threading - Add cv2.setNumThreads(0) in PyTorch DataLoader workers
+2. Fix OpenCV threading: Add cv2.setNumThreads(0) when Albumentations runs inside PyTorch DataLoader workers.

-4. 🔧 Combine Transforms - Use Affine instead of separate rotate+scale
+4. Combine transforms: Use Affine instead of separate rotate, scale, translate, and shear operations.

-5. 📁 Optimize Image Reading - Use OpenCV (cv2.imread) or torchvision (torchvision.io.decode_image) instead of PIL/Pillow
+5. Optimize image reading: Use OpenCV (cv2.imread) or torchvision (torchvision.io.decode_image) instead of PIL/Pillow for JPEG-heavy pipelines.

 Performance Comparison Example: